fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

     * One proposal is to restrict to identifiers and dotted names.

 * Depending on the restriction, this may exclude valid use cases.
 Many examples given include simple computations and function calls.
 Also a restriction increases complexity, as parsing and checking in an embedded expression has different rules which need to be checked and implemented separately.

+From a quick glance over the C# spec, things we need to do:

+* `{{` and `}}` for escaping

+Things we need to consider:

+* .NET style formatting annotations, e.g. `$"The speed of light is {speedOfLight:N3}."`;.
+These would have to be separate to `%` formats and probably each interpoalted string should only use one or the other

+* "If an interpolated string has the type string, it's typically transformed into a `String.Format` method call.
+The compiler may replace `String.Format` with `String.Concat` if the analyzed behavior would be equivalent to concatenation."

+* "If an interpolated string has the type `IFormattable` or `FormattableString`, the compiler generates a call to the `FormattableStringFactory.Create` method."

+Are there any limitations to nested expressions in C#?
+I don't see any on a quick glance over the spec

 ### Links

 * [F# printf formats](https://msdn.microsoft.com/en-us/visualfsharpdocs/conceptual/core.printf-module-%5Bfsharp%5D?f=255&MSPPError=-2147217396)